InternRobotics/OST-Bench/README.md

 5. [Leaderboard](#🏆-leaderboard)

 ## 🔔 News
+🔥[2025-09]: Our paper has been accepted at NeurIPS 2025 — see you in Santiago! 🎉 At the same time, we’re excited to release the [training split](https://huggingface.co/datasets/rbler/OST-Bench) of OST-Bench on Hugging Face.

 🔥[2025-07]: OST-Bench has been supported in the VLMEvalKit repository.

 🔥[2025-07]: We released our paper, benchmark, and evaluation codes.